spinnaker/spinnaker.github.io/guides/user/canary/best-practices/index.md

 without having to wait for the data points to be generated.
 With this mode, you can iterate more quickly on the development of the canary configuration.

+> **Tip**: Use the copy-to-clipboard icons in the canary stage execution details
+> view to capture the needed timestamps.

 ## Compare equivalent deployments

 To compare the metrics between baseline and canary, Kayenta needs the exact same